ZainULAbdeen0/Project_bank_application/README.md

 ## <a name="introduction">🤖 Introduction</a>

 Horizon is a financial SaaS platform that connects to multiple bank accounts, displays real-time transactions, allows users to transfer money between accounts, and helps manage finances.
 The platform is built using **Next.js**, **Appwrite**, **Plaid**, **Dwolla**, and other cutting-edge technologies.

-Check out the [live application here](https://horizon-bank-eight.vercel.app/).
-If you have any issues or bugs, please report them in the repository or feel free to contribute.

 ## <a name="tech-stack">⚙️ Tech Stack</a>